ABatalov/ABatalov/README.md

 - 👋 Hi, I’m @ABatalov
-- 👀 I’m interested in project management
+- 👀 I’m a project management in IT and exhibition business
-- 🌱 I’m currently learning how to manage different projects
+- 🌱 To oversee the projects and to drive forward to achieve deliveries
 - 📫 How to reach me:

 <div id="badges">